-We have been excited to announce that we are moving AME XCEL OHSE SUMMIT, Originally scheduled to take place in Tunisia, Tunis from October 06-08, 2020, to an interactive Virtual Summit, our attendees were able to pick from our breakout live sessions and should now be waiting for the NEVER MISS VALUABLE content to be available on-demand.
+We have been excited to announce that we are moving all XCEL OHSE SUMMIT events, Originally scheduled to take place in Tunisia, to interactive Virtual events, our attendees were able to pick from our breakout live sessions and should now be waiting for the NEVER MISS VALUABLE content to be available on-demand.

-We have been working tirelessly to be able to move AME XCEL OHSE SUMMIT for this year from a regional to a global digital event, making it possible and flexible for more people to share, learn and connect.
+We have been working tirelessly to be able to move the XCEL OHSE SUMMIT events from regional to global digital events, making it possible and flexible for more people to share, learn and connect.
 Sign up here to get notified and to receive all things new and next surrounding XCEL OHSE Summit; pre-and-post events, access, follow-up, ask me anythings sessions’ plans and challenges

 learn from our live and on-demand sessions